crue-ton/bin/README.md

 personal scripts i use on a daily basis

 ## bri
-helps adjust my brightness, i also use it in my dwm build, found [here](https://github.com/crue-ton/dotfiles)
+helps adjust my brightness, i also use it in my bspwm build, found [here](https://github.com/crue-ton/dotfiles)
 - to increase: `bri +.1`
 - to decrease: `bri -.1`